Toyota Corolla hybrid running costs

 Exact servicing costs for the Corolla aren't yet available, but costs for the outgoing Auris should give an indication of what to expect.
 From least to most comprehensive, Toyota's services are Intermediate (£185), Full (£335) or Full Plus (£395).

-Like all hybrids, the Corolla will cost owners £135 a year to tax – a £10 annual discount compared to a purely petrol or diesel-engined car.
+Like all hybrids, the Corolla will cost owners £140 a year to tax – a £10 annual discount on the £150 rate for a purely petrol or diesel-engined car.